 “NERC” means the North American Electric Reliability Council, or any successor thereto with the same or similar responsibilities.

-“New Taxes” means (a) any Taxes enacted and effective after the Effective Date, including, without limitation, that portion of any Taxes or New Taxes that constitutes an increase over Taxes in effect on the Effective Date or (b) any law, order, rule or regulation, or interpretation thereof, enacted and effective after the Effective Date resulting in the application of any Taxes to a new or different class of parties.
+“New Taxes” means (a) any Taxes enacted and effective after the Effective Date, including, without limitation, that portion of any Taxes or new Taxes that constitutes an increase over Taxes in effect on the Effective Date or (b) any law, order, rule or regulation, or interpretation thereof, enacted and effective after the Effective Date resulting in the application of any Taxes to a new or different class of parties.

 “Non-Defaulting Party” is defined in Section 7.1.